weclick-ir/Weclick_SDK_sample/README.md

-# Weclick_sdk_sample
+# Weclick SDK Installation

-Weclick SDK sample project and tutorial!
+The following tutorial will guide you to Install Weclick SDK via *jar* file.